 If you’re in the process of buying a home with a partner and you haven’t discussed money yet, this needs to be remedied as soon as possible (ASAP).
 You shouldn’t even start browsing Zillow or Redfin until you’re aware of each other’s debts, incomes, and credit scores.

 To avoid any future arguments and headaches, it would be a good idea to check whether or not your spending habits align.
 Once you make such a big purchase with someone else, the behavior of both parties will be analyzed in depth.

-If you want to replace the roof but your partner doesn’t have the money, how will you deal with the conflict?
-Becoming on the same page about finances is an essential first step.
+How will you deal with the conflict if you want to replace the roof but your partner doesn’t have the money?
+Getting on the same page about finances is an essential first step.

 Purchasing a house with someone you’re not married to can be just as difficult as with someone you are married to in the modern age.

 The only way to do things painlessly is to keep talking, have a meeting with the mortgage company, and write things down.